caochch/RIC-seq/README.md

 # RIC-seq
-Perl scripts for analysis RIC-seq data
+Perl and bash scripts for analysis RIC-seq data

+1. samtools 0.1.19 should be used